 Aberdeen Airport facilities:

-Upgrade to the Servisair executive lounge for drinks, snacks, TV’s, reading material and a comfortable sitting room.
-Other lounges include the British Airways Terraces Lounge for executive or flexible tickets customers and the Eastern Airways Lounge, both located after security.
+Upgrade to the Northern Lights Executive Lounge for locally-inspired food, a fantastic drinks selection, panoramic views and relaxed vibe.
+Other lounges include the British Airways Terraces Lounge for executive or flexible tickets customers and the Eastern Airways Lounge, all are located after security.

-As of 2015, restaurants and bars included Wetherspoon, The Kitchen, The Globe, Joe’s Coffeehouse and Costa.
+Following a terminal transformation, restaurants and bars include The Distilling House, The Granite City, The Globe, Joe’s Coffeehouse and Costa.

 Shops like Boots, Dixons, WH Smith and World Duty Free can be found after security.
 Travelex deals with currency exchange and it’s possible to order online and pick up the money at the airport.

-Aberdeen Airport provides free BT WIFI throughout the airport and last time we checked there were printing facilities inside Costa.
+Aberdeen Airport provides free WIFI throughout the airport.

 Add To wish list